IZ-f-AI-ss3/Denoising_in_score_based_generative_models_Project/README.md

 The notebook uses `torch-fidelity` for efficiency and consistency with the 2019 paper's benchmarking.

 ## Notes
+- We use Kaggle which offers uninterrupted access to GPU (up to 30h/week) for sampling.
+We opt for colab for evaluation.
-Sampling is computationally expensive; generating 10k images may take several hours on a single GPU.
+- Sampling is computationally expensive; generating 10k images may take several hours on a single GPU.
 <br>
 <br>